 "You should always develop an action plan based on the survey findings”.

 But that’s really more down to you.
-TSMs don’t come into play until April 2023, so you could keep on with your current survey program and drop in those new questions when it becomes mandatory.
+TSMs only really track performance annually, so you could (in theory) just keep on with your current survey program with those new questions dropped in.

-But some of the largest housing associations in the UK are already altering course to get ahead of TSMs, and have seen some excellent results.
-Housemark’s advice can help prepare you for some of what’s to come - survey coordination will help the rollout of TSMs go smoothly, and sampling can cushion the transitionary period.
+But some of the largest housing associations in the UK are already altering course to get ahead of regulations, and have seen some excellent results.
+Housemark’s advice can help prepare you for some of what’s to come - survey coordination will help the rollout of TSMs and other new programs go smoothly, and sampling can cushion the transitionary period.